INSIGHTS

 The Role of the Prompt

 So if the AI can't be the author, what about the person who wrote the prompt?
-This is where things get a bit more complicated.
 The U.S. Copyright Office has suggested that a work created with the assistance of AI *may* be copyrightable if it is the result of sufficient human creativity.
-But what constitutes "sufficient human creativity"?
+However, simply writing a prompt is often not enough.
+The human must be heavily involved in the creative process, such as by editing the image or using the AI as a tool within a larger work.

 The "AI-Assisted" Work